pangeo-forge/pangeo-forge-aws-bakery/README.md

 RUNNER_TOKEN_SECRET_ARN="<arn-of-your-runner-token-secret>" # See [Deployment - Prerequisites > Prerequisites > cloud.prefect.io Runner Token]
 PREFECT__CLOUD__AUTH_TOKEN="<value-of-tenant-token>" # See https://docs.prefect.io/orchestration/concepts/tokens.html#tenant - This is used to support flow registration
 PREFECT_PROJECT="<name-of-a-prefect-project>" # See https://docs.prefect.io/orchestration/concepts/projects.html#creating-a-project - This is where the bakery's test flows will be registered
-PREFECT_AGENT_LABELS="<a-set-of-prefect-agent-labels>" # See https://docs.prefect.io/orchestration/agents/overview.html#labels - These will be registered with the deployed agent to limit which flows should be executed by the agent
+PREFECT__CLOUD__AGENT__LABELS="<a-set-of-prefect-agent-labels>" # See https://docs.prefect.io/orchestration/agents/overview.html#labels - These will be registered with the deployed agent to limit which flows should be executed by the agent
 BUCKET_USER_ARN="<arn-of-your-bucket-iam-user>" # See [Deployment > Prerequisites > Bucket IAM User]
 BAKERY_IMAGE="<pangeo-forge-bakery-images-image-you-wish-to-use>" # See [Deployment > Prerequisites > Bakery Image]
 ```